 CLK 799 Introductory Pharmacy Practice Experience Plus (IPPE Plus) - Community Pharmacy.
-This experientially-based, 3 credit, elective course will expose students to the basic day-to-day operations of a community pharmacy and is offered on a limited basis to students who have very little or no community pharmacy work experience.
-The course objectives mirror the CIPPE course objectives with emphasis on communication skills and medication knowledge.
-This course will be offered at no additional tuition cost to the student and will be evaluated as a Pass with Honors, Pass, Pass with Reservation, or Fail.
-The grades will be included in the student's record.
+This experientially-based, 3 credit, professional elective course will expose students to the basic day-to-day operations of a community pharmacy and is offered on a limited basis to students who have very little or no community pharmacy work experience.
+The course objectives mirror the Community IPPE course objectives with emphasis on communication skills and medication knowledge.
 Specific assignments have been designed to provide students with the opportunity to apply the knowledge and skills gained through classroom and laboratory instruction into an actual practice setting.
-(3); Prerequisites: state issued intern permit (if required), successful completion of CIPPE (CLK 800), and CPR certification.
+(3); Prerequisites: state issued intern permit (if required), successful completion of CIPPE (CLK 804), and CPR certification.